Moving to New Zealand from the US: Complete guide for 2026

 Education in New Zealand: what US families should know

-Private schools: Tuition ranges from NZD $20,000–$40,000.
-Diocesan School for Girls charges NZD $27,300, and St Andrew's College (Christchurch) costs NZD $20,000–$25,000.
+- Private schools: tuition ranges from NZD $20,000–$40,000.
+Diocesan School for Girls charges NZD $27,300; St Andrew's College (Christchurch) costs NZD $20,000–$25,000.

-Universities: All 8 NZ universities rank in the QS global top 500.
+- Universities: all eight NZ universities rank in the QS global top 500.
 Domestic tuition is NZD $6,000–$9,000; international students pay NZD $25,000–$35,000.
 Notables include the University of Auckland (#68), Victoria University of Wellington, and the University of Otago.

 Taxes simplified for Americans living in New Zealand

-- Filing NZ tax returns as residents.
+- file NZ tax returns as residents

 New Zealand taxes